markmead/laravel-blog-new/README.md

 Passing `-m` when creating a model will create the migration for it

+### Controller

+Passing `--resource` when creating a controller will scaffold out the CRUD methods

 ### Huh? 🤔

 Parts of Laravel that throw me